 The loss of the global coverage due to the failure of the on-board low-bit rate tape recorders in June 2003 reduced the number of observations received at ECMWF to about 13% of the full coverage data volume as can be seen in Figure 19 which shows the global weekly number of SAR wave mode spectra processed at ECMWF.
 The current ERS-2 SAR coverage can be seen in Figure 20.
+The extra coverage in the northeastern parts of the Indian Ocean (received by Singapore ground station) can be clearly seen when comparing Figure 20 with the corresponding one of last year (Figure 20 of Abdalla and Hersbach, 2006).
 As was done for the altimeter, the extra-tropical Northern Atlantic (north of latitude 20°N) is used for monitoring the FD SAR wave mode UWA product.
 This is very close to the bulk of the current coverage.
 The weekly number of SAR wave mode spectra in the North Atlantic since the beginning of the ERS-2 mission is shown in Figure 21.
 It is clear that the current coverage in the North Atlantic is slightly less than the nominal coverage.
 The difference is small and is due to the small gap at the southern edge of the North Atlantic.
 The quality of the products in this area is investigated here.